 KBK closed-circuit monorail transports molten zinc at Karl Wagenaar GmbH & Co.
 KG

 Karl Wagenaar GmbH & Co.
 KG started in 1972 with five employees in Heiligenhaus (Rhineland) as a contract grinding shop.
-The company purchased its first die-casting machine in 1980 and relocated to the neighbouring town of Velbert three years later.
+The company purchased its first die-casting machine in 1980 and relocated to the neighboring town of Velbert three years later.
 Production has been gradually expanding ever since.
 Now, around 100 employees produce zinc die-castings seven days a week in multi-shift operation for all branches of industry, primarily for the construction and the lock and fitting industry.
 About 5000 t of zinc are cast per year.

 The completed production expansion increases capacity from three to four pre-melting furnaces.
 The molten zinc, which has a temperature of 420°, must be transported efficiently, quickly and safely from the four furnaces to the 26 die-casting machines.

-Up to now, the company’s own-design equipment with double-T-girder and travelling hoist did its job.
+Up to now, the company’s own-design equipment with double-T-girder and traveling hoist did its job.
 Power was supplied by trailing cable.
 For the employees, this meant that for travel on curved track, the power supply had to be laboriously disconnected and reconnected before and after the curve using plug-in connections.
 There was always a risk that the temperature of the molten zinc would drop, rendering the batch unusable.

-When planning the new production hall, factory manager Christian Schwab and foundry manager Recep Tunc therefore considered it important to optimise the supply of material to the installations.
+When planning the new production hall, factory manager Christian Schwab and foundry manager Recep Tunc therefore considered it important to optimize the supply of material to the installations.
 The vision of the two planners was clear: a smooth-running and push-travel monorail circuit with continuous power supply.
 One idea for an automated system was rejected in the planning phase.
 The risk of a too long downtime for multi-shift production is too high and safety aspects can be better ensured with manual operation.

 The steelwork company Uta Kaminski was finally commissioned with the planning and execution of the monorail circuit.
-Both companies work as neighbours in Velbert and maintain good business relations.
+Both companies work as neighbors in Velbert and maintain good business relations.
 The implementation of the new transport system was driven forward in cooperation with Demag.

 The KBK monorail system enables 26 die-casting machines to be fed with molten zinc from four pre-melting furnaces.
 Thanks to the modular design of the Demag KBK crane construction kit, it was possible to manufacture the straight sections and curved sections of the monorail circuit in accordance with customer requirements.